 The majority of tool watches, including diving and aviation timepieces, have rotating bezels.
 The bezel’s functionality dictates whether it may rotate in either direction or both.
 Rotating bezels can be further classified into two types:

 This bezel may spin in either direction—directionally, as the name says.
-It’s a common feature of GMT watches, which allows the user to set the bezel to allow two different time zones.
+It’s a common feature of GMT watches, which allows the user to set the to allow two different time zones.
 Watches made for pilots or other occupations that demand exact timing also benefit from bidirectional bezels.

 Bezel For Tachymeter